 For many persons, the holidays are not a time of joy and happiness.

-The stress of a busy schedule, hidden (and not-so-hidden) expectations, family tensions, separation or loss of loved ones, chronic illness, loneliness, financial hardship, fatigue or depression -- and isolation imposed by a pandemic -- can all add to the pain of a festive season.
+The stress of a busy schedule, hidden (and not-so-hidden) expectations, family tensions, separation or loss of loved ones, chronic illness, loneliness, financial hardship, fatigue or depression can all add to the pain of a festive season.
 It's all made worse by the fact that everyone else seems to be having a good time and wishes you would too.

 The best advice is to be honest with yourself and with your loved ones.
 Decide what you can and cannot do this year, regardless of traditions and expectations.
 Adjust plans when you need to.
 If you feel ups and downs, take advantage of the good times and rest faithfully with the painful times as best you can.
 You can't force yourself to be happy and you don't have to pretend that everything is OK.
 On the other hand, you don't have to surrender entirely to feelings of disappointment, guilt, shame or despair.
 Focus from time to time on the big picture -- the possibility of healing, and the "new normal" which emerges slowly and gradually over time.